google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/content.markdown

 ### Create the Images Section

 Sites without images can be a little boring.
 There are two types of images:

-*  Content images &mdash; Images that are in-line in the document and are used to convey extra information about the content.
+*  Content images &mdash; images that are in-line in the document and are used to convey extra information about the content.
-*  Stylistic images &mdash; images are often used to make the site look better, often these are background images, patterns and gradients.
+*  Stylistic images &mdash; images that are used to make the site look better; often these are background images, patterns and gradients.
 We will cover this in the [next article]({{site.baseurl}}{{page.article.next.url}}).

-The Images section is a collection of content images that we will use that demonstrate four different scenarios where our product can be used.
+The Images section is a collection of content images that we will use in our product.

 {% include_code _code/addcontent.html section2 %}

-Content images are images that are critical to conveying the meaning of the page.
-Think of it as images that are used in newspaper articles.
+Content images are critical to conveying the meaning of the page.
+Think of images used in newspaper articles.

 {% include_code _code/addimages.html images html %}

-The images in this case our set to scale to 100% of the width of the screen.
+The images are set to scale to 100% of the width of the screen.
 This works well on  mobile devices, but less well on desktop.
 We will manage this in the responsive design section.